jens-duttke/tslint-filter/README.md

 I want to prefer conditional expressions for small, simple alignments, but "prefer-conditional-expression" also complains about complex statements, which wouldn't be easy readable in a single line, because this line would have a size of 300 characters or more.<br />
 Why isn't there a way to show the linting error only, if the conditional expression would be a ...let's say... less-than-120-chars-one-liner?

-Using TSLint-Filter, you have to possibility to easily extend existing rules and suppress specific linting errors, based on regular expressions.
+Using TSLint-Filter, you have the possibility to easily extend existing rules and suppress specific linting errors, based on regular expressions.

 It's even possible to use integer [ranges in these regular expression](#ranges-in-regular-expressions), to filter by a range of numbers in the error message.